 Raising Awareness of Volunteerism

-ー“Emotional Care” which we are aiming to is making a friendly visit to the elderly for sympathizing with them through active listening, and helping their autonomy.
+ー“Emotional Care” which we are aiming to is empathizing with the elderly through active listening, and helping their autonomy by staying close.

-The Univers Volunteers are the group of senior volunteers who carefully listen to elderly.
-They have been continuing volunteer activities as talking companions of the friendly visit, in order to aim for emotional care of the elderly.
+The Univers Foundation has programs to give volunteer opportunities to seniors who are willing to contribute as active listeners for isolated elderly people.
+They have been continuing to do volunteer activities as talking companions of the friendly visit for emotional care of the elderly.

-Since The Univers Foundation was founded in 1992, the foundation had conducted the two-week program of “University of Michigan the Geometric Summer Seminar” for 10 years and dispatched specialists in the field of health and medical care such as doctors, nurses, and social workers to the University of Michigan.
-At the specialized clinic for the elderly under the umbrella of the University of Michigan Medical Center, so called the peer volunteers who were a part of constructed member of “Team Approach,” were working actively together with various specialists.
+Since 1992, soon after the foundation was founded, we had conducted the two-week program of “University of Michigan the Geriatric Summer Seminar” for 10 years, that we dispatched specialists in the field of health and medical care such as doctors, nurses, and social workers to the University of Michigan.
+At the specialized clinic for the elderly under the umbrella of the University of Michigan Medical Center, so called the peer volunteers who were a part of constructed members of “Team Approach,” were working actively together with various specialists.
 “Peer” stands for a company and fellow worker.
 The elderly who used to receive medical treatment and recovered afterwards started volunteer training to visit the elderly’s home in local area regularly.
 For example, they went out together for the meal, talked together, and went to see a doctor together.
-This “Friendly-visit” activity was the main program.
+This “Friendly-visit” activity was their main program.

-In April of 1995, the Univers Volunteers KOBE (UV KOBE) was established to support mental healthcare of the elderly victims of the Great Hanshin-Awaji Earthquake who lived alone in temporary housing.
-In cooperation with the social welfare council and a local volunteer center, UV KOBE started visiting the temporary housing in the cities of Kobe, Nishinomiya, and Ashiya in order to provide emotional care for them.
+In April of 1995, we began volunteer activities in Kobe to support mental healthcare of the elderly victims of the Great Hanshin-Awaji Earthquake who lived alone in temporary housing.
+In cooperation with the local social welfare council and a volunteer center, we were continuously visiting the temporary housing in the cities of Kobe, Nishinomiya, and Ashiya in order to provide emotional care for them.

-Over the years since the earthquake occurred, temporary housings have closed.
-However, UV KOBE members have been continuing to visit the elderly living in reconstructed buildings and new houses.
-They hold activities such as tea parties and cooking parties for the residents to rebuild community where the elderly can live in peace .
-Additionally, the members have opened up the space in the UV KOBE office to hold the salon called “Fuji no Hiroba (Wisteria Square)” to the elderly in the community.
+Years passed since the earthquake occurred, temporary housings have closed.
+However, we have been continuing to visit the elderly living in reconstructed buildings and new houses.
+Also we hold tea parties in Kobe, Ashiya and Takatsuki for the residents to rebuild community where the elderly can live in peace.

 Help the commemorative ceremony "1．17 Lights for KOBE"